 DHI has a extensive experience in working with local stakeholders and in developing open-source EO solutions such as Sen-ET plugin implemented for ESA-SNAP software, or the Water Observation and Information System (WOIS) plugin under TIGER-NET initiative.
 Additionally, they are leading researchers in the field of water resources management.
 For that reason, DHI will lead the first stage of the Outreach and Stakeholder Engagement (WP5A) and the Prototype Development (WP3) work packages, in addition to developing novel products in WP2.

-Finally, University of Leicester has a long track record on land surface temperature retrievals with thermal remote sensing, and indeed developed and updated the Sentinel-3 SLSTR Land Surface Product and Algorithm.
+University of Leicester (UoL ) has a long track record on land surface temperature retrievals with thermal remote sensing, and indeed developed and updated the Sentinel-3 SLSTR Land Surface Product and Algorithm.
 For that reason, UoL will lead the WP on EO and in situ data acquisition (WP1) as well as the dedicated work package on the roadmap to the Sentinel Candidate Missions.

 All of the consortium partners have previously worked together in various ESA projects and activities and have a long established research and professional relationship.
 This will ensure good collaboration and efficient project execution and thus minimize project management risks and burdens.